ellakoa/postcard-poem/content/posts/forever-young-the-weeping-willow.md

   Come on by and stop awhile
   Hum a tune that makes you smile
-  If your tune is sad, to fear
+  If your tune is sad, to hear
   we will weep away the tears.
   and as you brush by a branch
   We say, with us, dance.